-Professional Writing Minor Degree Type
+Professional Writing Minor

 A total of 20 hours with grades of "C-" or better, including 12 hours at the 300- or 400- level is required.
 Courses other than those offered only as pass/no pass may not be taken on a pass/no pass basis for this minor.
-Please note students pursing the Professional Writing minor cannot also pursue the English minor.
+Please note students pursuing the Professional Writing minor cannot also pursue the English minor.

 Item # Title Credits

-EN131 WRITING III: ADVANCED 4.0

-WRITING AND PRACTICE
+EN131 WRITING III: ADVANCED WRITING AND PRACTICE 4

-EN252 TOPICS IN PROFESSIONAL 4.0
+EN252 TOPICS IN PROFESSIONAL WRITING 4

-WRITING

-CA330 COPYWRITING AND COPY 4.0
+CA330 COPYWRITING AND COPY EDITING 4

-EDITING